 Seed coating techniques range from basic on-farm methods to advanced industrial procedures.
 Despite procedural differences, the fundamental concept remains the same: seeds are placed in a container such as a rotating drum or cement mixer, where they are mixed with a binder (adhesive compound), a filler (bulking agent, if necessary), and active ingredients like nutrients, protectants, and plant-beneficial microbes (PBMs).
 (Harrison et al., 2022; Jones & Brown, 2018).

 Fillers may be composed of single or mixed elements, with common materials including peat, talc, and lime.
 These components function as microbial carriers and influence seed size, shape, and weight.
 Some substances, such as alginate, serve dual roles as both fillers and binders.
 Recently, biochar and chitosan have been explored as alternative fillers for microbial seed coatings.
-Binders, which can be natural or synthetic polymers, are incorporated to secure materials to seeds and minimize dust formation.
-Common binders include methyl cellulose, carboxymethyl cellulose, gum arabic, and polysaccharide Pelgel.
+Binders, which can be natural or synthetic polymers, are incorporated in the seed coating mixture to secure materials and ensure easy adhesion to the seeds and minimize dust formation.
+Methyl cellulose, carboxymethyl cellulose, gum arabic, and polysaccharide Pelgel are some common binders. .
 Some adhesives, such as xanthan gum and gum arabic, not only improve adhesion but also extend microbial viability.
 The choice of binders and fillers must balance factors such as seed germination potential, plant growth support, and microbial longevity while considering cost-effectiveness, availability, and environmental impact.

 Seed coating methods are categorized based on weight, size, and adherence properties.
 The primary techniques include seed dressing, film coating, and pelleting.
 Seed dressing involves applying a thin layer of powdered material, often used for pesticide application.
 Film coating involves a fine coating of active substances without significantly altering seed shape or weight.
 Slurry coating, a precursor to film coating, uses liquid or suspension-based applications, though it provides less uniform coverage.
 (Taylor et al., 2020; Grant & Foster, 2023; Dawson & Lin, 2023).

 Pelleting, on the other hand, involves applying fillers and binders to form a distinct spherical or ovoid shape, improving handling and sowing efficiency.
 If the seed maintains its original shape but gains bulk, the process is known as encrusting.
 Various equipment is utilized for seed coating, with the rotating pan being the most common.
 This apparatus enables even distribution of coating materials.
 Other devices include the fluidized bed system, where seeds are suspended in hot airflow while being sprayed with coatings.
-Although effective, this method is costlier and time intensive.
+Although effective, this method is costlier and time-intensive.
 The rotary coater or rotor-stator is another widely used machine that enables precise and uniform application of liquid or slurry coatings.
 Despite the growing adoption of seed coating technology, specific details about equipment usage and methodologies are often underreported in scientific literature.

 Formulation and Microbial Viability in Seed Coating